tebeco/alexdarbyshire.com/content/posts/streamlining-secret-management-with-vault-in-k3s-kubernetes/index.md

 #### Create the Terraform files for configuring Vault
-There are a few files to create, rather than list all contents here, click this link to in the GitHub repo.
+There are a few files to create, rather than list all contents here, [click this link to the GitHub repo](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/5bb6d8bc540f5494610c00e6fa5ffd4203246dbf).

 - main.tf - defines the Vault provider to inform Terraform of how to interact with the rest of the files
 - secrets.tf - enables kv-v2 (Key Value) secret engine